 An example of the breakdown of the electricity bill of an apartment with annual electricity consumption of about 2,000 kWh.

-You can change your personal details easily on the change of contact details form.
+You can change your personal details easily on the contact information page (login required) or in a message.
 Don’t forget to give your new billing address, new surname, etc. because changes made in the Population Register Centre of Post Office are not automatically updated in our customer database.

 You can become our customer by making a contract in our web shop.
 We will take care of all the things necessary in changing the electricity supplier.
 You do not have to contact the old supplier.